Sarah's Creamy Veggie Enchiladas

 - Heat oil in a skillet over medium heat.
 Add onion and bell pepper; cook until edges are golden, 5 to 7 minutes.
 Add zucchini, serrano chile, and corn kernels.
 Cook until slightly browned, about 5 minutes more.

 - Add spinach, garlic, paprika, salt, and cumin.
 Cook for 1 minute stirring constantly.
 Add sour cream, 1/2 cup cotija, and sour cream.
 Stir to combine.
 Remove vegetable mixture from heat and set aside.
+Watch Now

 - Pour a thin layer of enchilada sauce into a 9x13-inch baking dish.

 - Heat a small skillet over medium heat and warm tortillas 1 at a time until softened, about 10 seconds each.
 Transfer warm tortillas to a plate and keep warm under a towel.

 - Spoon 1/3 cup vegetable mixture into 1 tortilla.
 Fold sides in like a taco and place, seam-side down, into the enchilada sauce in the baking dish.
 Repeat with remaining tortillas and vegetable mixture.